 The examples could go on and on, but you get the picture.
-You’ve probably already shared your name, age, city and state.
-If you every said “today’s my birthday” or had someone congratulate you on your birthday, then that information is available… and the profile collecting all your personal information continues to expand.
+You’ve probably already shared your name, age, city, and state.
+If you ever said “today’s my birthday” or had someone congratulate you on your birthday, then that information is available… and the profile collecting all your personal information continues to expand.

 Companies, schools, peers, the parents of a girl or boy you like, insurance groups, the police, criminals and more – you have no idea who is systematically collecting your personal data and how they’re planning to use it.

 The good news is you can greatly control the amount of information you share online